jermp/jermp.github.io/_pages/service.md

 - JEA -- Journal of Experimental Algorithmics
 - Algorithmica
 - MDPI Algorithms
-- IEEE TIFS – Transactions on Information Forensics and Security
+- TIFS -- Transactions on Information Forensics and Security
+- IPM -- Information Processing and Management